-In the example considered here, a good image is damaged by the addition of "salt and pepper" noise; that is, a scattering of individual pixels have been randomly reset to the lowest or highest possible values.
+A good image is damaged by the addition of "salt and pepper" noise; that is, a scattering of individual pixels have been randomly reset to the lowest or highest possible values.
 In a gray scale picture, such noise looks as though salt and pepper were added to the picture.

 Since an image is fairly "smooth", each good pixel should actually be fairly close to the values of good pixels nearby, while this will not be true for the salt and pepper pixels.
 So one way to make the noise go away, at the cost of some minor blurring, is to replace each pixel by the median value of itself and its neighbors.

 MATLAB provides a command medfilt2 which will do this, with the user allowed to specify the shape of a rectangular neighborhood about each pixel.
 However, in this example, we go through some of the lower level details "by hand", using finally the median command to get what we want.

 Along the way, it should become clear how to deal with grayscale and RGB images.
 Moreover, some other issues arise, such as ensuring that the processed data retains the "unsigned 8-bit integer" property of the original data.

 The functions image_denoise_gray_news and image_denoise_rgb_news use the central pixel and its north, east, west and south neighbors.

 The functions image_denoise_gray_3x3 and image_denoise_rgb_3x3 use the central pixel and the entire layer of 8 pixels that lie at most one pixel away in the north/south and east/west directions.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.